ikding/data_sci_job_search/slideshow.md

 * Domain Knowledge (aka.
 Subject Matter Expertise)
 * Business Acumen and Communication

-<p style="text-align:left;">**Action:** Know your skill profile, your interest, and know what the company is looking for during earlier rounds of interviews.
-If you found yourself lacking on aspects that the company absolutely need, it's not a good fit.</p>
+<p style="text-align:left;">Call to action: Know your skill profile, your interest, and know what the company is looking for during earlier rounds of interviews.</p>

 ---
-### Types of Interviews
+### Stages of Interviews

 * Coding Challenge
 * Data Analysis Challenge
-* Technical Interview (Phone or On-site)
+* Technical Interview (lots of flavors)
-* Business Interview
 * Behavioral Interview
+* Business Case Interview

 ---
 ### Coding Challenge

-<p style="text-align:left;">You are expected to solve some computation or data manipulation problem, using a language of your choice.
+You are expected to solve some computation or data manipulation problem, using a language of your choice.
 Ideally, your solution not only have to be correct, but also have to scale well.
-If you can solve a problem in `O(n)` time, don't solve it in `O(n^2)`</p>
+If you can solve a problem in `O(n)` time, don't solve it in `O(n^2)`.

-**Action:** play with [HackerRank](https://www.hackerrank.com) or [leetcode](https://www.leetcode.com).
+<p style="text-align:left;">Call to action: Play with [HackerRank](https://www.hackerrank.com) or [leetcode](https://www.leetcode.com).
 But don't go overboard!
-Data Scientist's algorithm interview is often not as hard-core as that of a software engineer.
-(YMMV)
+Data scientist's algorithm interview is often not as hard-core as that of a software engineer.
+(YMMV)</p>

 ---
 ### Data Analysis Challenge